cristina22999/Personal-Projects/README.md

 # Personal-Projects
 This repository contains the projects I have enjoyed doing in my free time:
 1. A mathematical investigation,
-2. a lead tracker chrome extension,
+2. A lead tracker chrome extension,
 3. My personal website.